 Three Different Types of Weiss Ratings

-- Weiss Crypto Ratings on Level 1, Level 2 and Level 3 coins and tokens.
-These are designed to help both investors and users make more informed decisions with the goal of maximizing gains or benefits and minimizing risk.
+These ratings on Level 1, Level 2 and Level 3 coins and tokens are designed to help investors and users make more informed decisions with the goal of maximizing gains or benefits and minimizing risk.
 Since most crypto assets are new and experimental, they often tend to be more volatile than other asset classes.

-- Weiss Safety Ratings on banks, credit unions and insurance companies.
-These are similar in purpose to credit ratings, designed to help consumers find the best institutions to entrust with their savings, retirement funds, or insurance premiums.
+These ratings on banks, credit unions and insurance companies are similar in purpose to credit ratings, designed to help consumers find the best institutions to entrust with their savings, retirement funds or insurance premiums.
 The higher the rating, the more likely the institution will remain financially stable or strong in good times or bad.

-These are two entirely different destinations for their money and merit entirely different kinds of ratings:
+These are two entirely different destinations for your money.
+As such, they merit entirely different kinds of ratings:

 What Does Each Letter Grade Mean?